-57. The publication of designated areas is obligatory if they have been defined by the competent authority.
+59. The publication of designated areas is obligatory if they have been defined by the competent authority.
 One of the key objectives of publishing designated areas is to create transparency for investors with respect to VHCNs&100Mbps deployments.
 Transparency is an important means to motivate improvement of the quality of internet access products and to decrease investment risks.
 In addition, it supports better-informed decision-making by network investors.

-- 58. In order to achieve such transparency, when designated areas include some addresses or grids that are already covered or with plans to be covered by VHCNs or networks offering more than 100 Mbps download speed, the competent authority should provide sufficient information to allow agents to find out the localization of these covered addresses or grids within the designated area (see paragraph 51). - 59.
-As mentioned in paragraph 17, the publication of designated areas is not the only mean by which NRAs/OCAs can provide information to the market.
-In addition to designated areas, NRAs/OCAs may find it useful to provide other information to market players, for example information on areas covered by the different VHCN classes for fixed and mobile broadband8. - 60.
+- 60. In order to achieve such transparency, when designated areas include some addresses or grids that are already covered or with plans to be covered by VHCNs or networks offering more than 100 Mbps download speed, the competent authority should provide sufficient information to allow agents to find out the localization of these covered addresses or grids within the designated area (see paragraph 53). - 61.
+As mentioned in paragraph 19, the publication of designated areas is not the only means by which NRAs/OCAs can provide information to the market.
+In addition to designated areas, NRAs/OCAs may find it useful to provide other information to market players, for example information on areas covered by the different VHCN classes for fixed and mobile broadband11. - 62.
 The published information related to designated areas must enable interested parties to detect their exact boundaries.
-Competent authorities have several options for publication, for example: - Interactive maps published in a dynamic web application; - Interactive address search published in a dynamic web application; - Application programming interfaces ('API') providing access to the data; - If boundaries are administrative ones, and can be easily understood by all agents, by publishing reports. - 61.
-The competent authority may consider the best system and format of publication by taking into consideration the type of boundaries of designated areas and the efforts of releasing this information. - 62.
-In order to be easily available to all relevant undertakings and public organisations, the information describing the designated areas must be made accessible on the competent authority's website or its related web portals. - 63.
-In addition to the relevant competent authority website, competent authorities can decide to make information available also via local municipalities' or regional councils' websites, official journals, or any relevant ministry's website, etc. - 64.
-The competent authority might also inform undertakings and public bodies of the publication of designated areas by press release, newsletter or targeted messages. - 65.
+Competent authorities have several options for publication, for example: - Interactive maps published in a dynamic web application; - Interactive address search published in a dynamic web application; - Application programming interfaces ('API') providing access to the data; - If boundaries are administrative ones, and can be easily understood by all agents, by publishing reports. - 63.
+The competent authority may consider the best system and format of publication by taking into consideration the type of boundaries of designated areas, the efforts of releasing this information and considering data openness, ease of access and the cost-effectiveness of the public exercise. - 64.
+In order to be easily available to all relevant undertakings and public organisations, the information describing the designated areas must be made accessible on the competent authority's website or its related web portals. - 65.
+In addition to the relevant competent authority website, competent authorities can decide to make information available also via local municipalities' or regional councils' websites, official journals, or any relevant ministry's website, etc. - 66.
+The competent authority might also inform undertakings and public bodies of the publication of designated areas by press release or newsletter. - 67.
 BEREC recommends to provide relevant metadata, regarding the characteristics of the basic information used in defining the designated areas.
 This would include: the date of the base information, whether forecasts have been used or not to designate areas, and the kind of speed information considered (maximum achievable or expected peak time).
 Also, the validity period of designated areas, i.e. for how long the definition of designated area is valid, should be mentioned.

-8 See paragraphs 49 and 79 in the Core Guidelines for a classification and a description of these VHCN classes.
+11 See paragraphs 49 and 79 in the Core Guidelines for a classification and a description of these VHCN classes.